-CvK: If we are to genuinely show the way for others, we need to engage our industry at several levels and demonstrate far greater levels of individual and collective transparency.
+CvK: If we are to genuinely show the way for others, we need to engage our industry at several levels and demonstrate far greater levels of individual and

+"Showing the way and being a forerunner in advocating sustainable finance put pressure on us to have our own house in order." collective transparency.
 We've been supporting the UN Global Compact for over 15 years and will continue to do so.
 Now we have to take the next collective step.
 We must agree on a common system for disclosing climate finance flows and - equally importantly - for the action they finance.
 The recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) cover much of the groundwork.
 We support these recommendations, and now all that remains to be done is acting on them.